 Thich Minh Tinh has been transmitted in the Vietnamese Rinzai Zen line of Thich Thien An and Thich An Giao.

 In addition he has studied in Japan with Nanrei Kabori Roshi, then in the US with Soyu Mastsuoka Roshi, then in Japan with Doki Suda Roshi.
 Matsuoka Roshi later transmitted Kozen after a period of time as the Long Beach Zen Center’s administrative assistant.

-It is under Matsuoka Roshi’s and Thich An Giao’s request that Kozen teaches and maintains a temple and teaches .
+It is under Matsuoka Roshi’s and Thich An Giao’s request that Kozen teaches and maintains a temple.
 Saito Roshi from Japan, has been a mentor and dear friend and teacher.
 Saito Roshi and Kozen were both student priests over 40 years ago in Southern Japan.
 They worked and studied together at a large temple.
-Contact him at email@example.com
+Contact him at firstname.lastname@example.org

 The Very Venerable Ming Chan

 The Very Reverend Ming Chan is abbot of Jia Shan Temple in Hu Nan Province.
 His temple is the site of the Blue Cliff records that Dogen Zenji (and many other Zen Masters) have studied.